AntoineZen/SEBC/optimizations.rst

 Compression optimization on the fly
 -----------------------------------

-The scientific paper [Comp2]_ offers another postulate to optimize when the compression should be done by the file-system and when not: Certain files are already compressed by the application, like MPEG, JPEG, MP3 or PDF.
+The scientific paper [Comp2]_ offers another postulate to optimize when the compression should be used by the file-system and when not: Certain files are already compressed by the application, like MPEG, JPEG, MP3 or PDF.
 Compressing those files again will be a waist of time, because it will lead to poor compression ratio as they are already compressed (by definition of the file format.)
 The :numref:`comp_ratio_by_type` show that compression ratio is obtained for different file types.

 .. _comp_ratio_by_type:
 .. figure:: figures/Comp_ot_on_the_fly_-_comp_ratio_by_type.png
+	:scale: 35%

 	Compression ratio obtained on different file types.